Review by NekroDave

 Perhaps the most appealing thing about the toy is it's colors.
 Featuring a caucasian flesh tone with white and black clothes, he provides a nice visual contrast to the rest of the characters in the set.

 But taken on it's own, this one doesn't really offer much.
 It is just a hair over 6.5" tall.
 (Ok, maybe not a hair, but a pointy cranium.)
 There is just one point of articulation as you can turn the head side to side.
 Everything else is molded in place.
 The paint job is a bit sloppy on this one, too, with black overlapping over onto the bottom of the hands and some white blending into the forearms.
+Looking for a lot of fun and excitement?
+Then all slots online casino is your choice!
+An abundance of slot machines will not get bored!
 That doesn't bother me too much though.
 It just makes it feel a bit more like an old knick-knack instead of a toy.

 Mine even has a few spots of brown paint on the head and shoulders.
 No idea where that came from.